vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/vuepress/page.md

   - page
 ---

 VuePress is markdown-centered.
-Each markdown file inside your project is a standalone page.
+Each Markdown file inside your project is a standalone page.

 ## Routing

-By default, the route path of a page is determined by the relative path of your markdown file.
+By default, the route path of a page is determined by the relative path of your Markdown file.

-Assuming this is the directory structure of your markdown files:
+Assuming this is the directory structure of your Markdown files:

 ```
 └─ docs